src-d/identity-matching/README.md

 make build
 ```

-You'll see two directories with Linux and Macos binaries inside `build` directory.
+You'll see two directories with Linux and Macos binaries inside the `build` directory.

 ## Science